24 Dead, 12 Injured After Explosion Rocks Crowded Store

 Waldo’s, the discount chain, issued a statement expressing sorrow over the deaths and committed to fully cooperating with the investigation.
 The company conveyed condolences to the victims and their families as authorities work to determine the cause of the fire.

 The disaster’s timing added to the tragedy, as the Day of the Dead holiday typically increases store foot traffic, with families purchasing supplies for traditional observances.
-The celebration, from October 31 to November 2, involves cemetery visits, home altars adorned with photos and offerings, and festive meals in honor of departed family members.
+The celebration, from October 31 to November 2, involved cemetery visits, home altars adorned with photos and offerings, and festive meals in honor of departed family members.

 In downtown Hermosillo, a city with approximately 900,000 residents, located roughly 170 miles south of the Arizona border, emergency response operations were initiated as firefighters battled the flames.
 Local authorities collaborated with state and federal officials to manage the situation and provide support to survivors.